devkoustavdas/python-programming-challenges/README.md

 # Python Programming Challenge Repository (Beginner → Advanced)

 Welcome to a curated roadmap of Python coding exercises designed to take you from *beginner* to *advanced*, one challenge at a time.
+This repository is built around Jupyter Notebooks for interactive learning.
 Python Documentation: [https://docs.python.org/3/](https://docs.python.org/3/)

 **Who is this for?**

-* Students looking to *level up* their core Python
+- Students looking to *level up* their core Python
-* Developers practicing for *coding or analyst interviews*
+- Developers practicing for *coding or analyst interviews*
-* Bootcampers building *project portfolios*
+- Bootcampers building *project portfolios*
-* Anyone who wants to improve in a **structured, concept-rich way**
+- Anyone who wants to improve in a **structured, concept-rich way**

+This repository offers a focused deep-dive into critical areas of Python programming:
+- Data Structures & Algorithms
+- Object-Oriented Programming (OOP)
+- File Handling & Date/Time Operations
+- Statistical Analysis & Data Manipulation (Pandas, NumPy)
+- List Comprehensions & Functional Programming

 ---